Knowth

+Knowth (/ˈnaʊθ/; Cnóbha) is a prehistoric tomb overlooking the River Boyne in County Meath, Ireland.
+It comprises a large passage tomb surrounded by 17 smaller tombs, built during the Neolithic era around 3200 BC.
+It contains the largest assemblage of megalithic art in Europe.
+Knowth is part of the Brú na Bóinne complex, a World Heritage Site that also includes the similar passage tombs of Newgrange and Dowth.

+After its initial period of use, Knowth gradually became a ruin, although the area continued to be a site of ritual activity in the Bronze Age.
+During the early Middle Ages, a royal residence was built on top of the great mound, which became the seat of the Kings of Knowth or Northern Brega.
+Archaeologist George Eogan led an extensive investigation of the site from the 1960s to 1980s, and parts of the monument were reconstructed.

+Description

 The large mound has been estimated to date from c.
 3200 BC.
+The mound is about 12 m high and 67 m in diameter, covering roughly a hectare.
+It contains two passages placed along an east–west line and is encircled by 127 kerbstones, of which three are missing, and four badly damaged.
 The passages are independent of each other, leading to separate burial chambers.
 The eastern passage arrives at a cruciform chamber, not unlike that found at Newgrange, which contains three recesses and basin stones into which the cremated remains of the dead were placed.
 The right-hand recess is larger and more elaborately decorated with megalithic art than the others, which is typical for Irish passage graves of this type.
 The western passage ends in an undifferentiated chamber, which is separated from the passage by a sill stone.
 The chamber seems to have also contained a basin stone which was later removed and is now located about two-thirds down the passageway.

 Megalithic art

 Knowth contains more than a third of the total number of examples of megalithic art in all of Western Europe; over 200 decorated stones were found during excavations.
-Much of the artwork is found on the kerbstones, particularly approaching the entrances to the passages.
+Much of the artwork is of an abstract style and is found on the kerbstones, particularly approaching the entrances to the passages.

 Many of the motifs are typical: spirals, lozenges and serpentiform.
 However, the megalithic art at Knowth contains a wide variety of images, such as crescent shapes, and the oldest known illustration of the moon in history.
 Much of this artwork was carved on the backs of the stones; a type of megalithic art known as hidden art.
 This suggests all manner of theories as regards the function of megalithic art within the Neolithic community who built the monuments in the Boyne valley.
 It is possible that they intended the art to be hidden.
 It is also possible that they simply recycled the stones and reused the other side.